Category Archives: Eagle Scouts

 The council - level winner will receive a certificate and a bronze device for the Eagle Scout embroidered knot from the National Eagle Scout Association.
 The presentation will take place at the Council's award dinner in June.
 All council winners will be considered for the Regional Eagle Scout Project of the Year Award where those winners can bring home $500 to be used for future educational purposes.
 If you are able to advance to National consideration you could receive up to $2,500 toward future educational purposes.

-Find Training
+Position Training

-Adult Training
+IOLS Training

-IOLS Training - this hands-on program gives adult leaders a practical introduction to the patrol method of a Scout led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.
+This hands-on program gives adult leaders a practical introduction to the patrol method of a Scout led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.

 i-r3nG7qk-L (1)